OpenClimateScience/Core-Competencies/ScienceCore-Competencies.md

 - 3.6: Knows how to read API documentation and where to go for help.
 Creates minimal working examples when sharing code that needs to be debugged or improved.
 - 3.7: Uses consistent and legible coding style, probably informed by a language-specific standard or linting program.
 - 3.8: Chooses variable names that are clear and informative.
+- 3.9: Uses literate programming to combine narrative, code, and analysis results.
+- 3.10: Chooses color scales that are perceptually linear and colorblind-friendly.
+Understands how visual scales relate to different types of quantitative and qualitative data.
+- 3.11: Avoids misleading data visualization techniques.

 ### CC3.1 - Source Control Management